ha5ha6/judy_blog/_posts/2019-11-11-selected-paper-corl.markdown

 __therefore, vision info (RGB,RGB-D) is difficult to use due to vision occlusion__
 -> **Tactile info!!**

-- Closed-loop grasping requires
+- Tactile merits
+(1) rich in info with many sensor cells on each finger
+(2) free of external disturbances

 - MAT <- proposed method
 a tactile closed-loop method capable of realizing grasps provided by a coarse initial positioning of the hand above an object
-a DRL policy optimized through the clipped surrogate objective within a maximum entropy RL framework to balance exploitation and exploration
+(1) allows to learn grasp primitives in a generative manner via maximum entropy deep RL

 - Features of MAT
 (1) use tactile and proprioceptive info